Quantum Quacks

 - Use project management software (ClickUp).

-- An industrial designer that taught us about design and prototyping.
+- An computer vision expert that taught us about reviewing our designs.

 - When we heard that there were few opportunities for teams on the coast, we organized and ran a workshop in Wilmington, NC for teams there.
 (Of course, we combined it with a beach afternoon to help with another core value, FUN!).